 Why we created Substly

-Lacking control over subscriptions, users and costs
+Lacking control of subscriptions, users and costs

 Substly was founded in Sweden in 2018 by Ola Stål and Felix Sjöstedt.
 They got fed up by trying to keep track of SaaS, users, and costs in spreadsheets.